NotKyon/Stories/A Game of Me and You.md

 move first, you create an opening on your side.
 If your opponent moves first, then they've created an opening on their side.

-That said, even if you have to create an opening, isn't it lonely to oppose each other from the beginning?
+That said, even if you have to create an opening, isn't it worth it to spend time with each other?
+Isn't it lonely to oppose each other from the beginning?

 You were given a slab.
 It said the rules were as follows.
 The slab, however, is inanimate.
 It has no power on its own.
 The rules which are enacted are the rules